svn2github/yuvtoolkit/trunk/Doc/readme.txt

   - Experimental "subjective" extension for subjective testing
   - Support for reading and writing text using YTS script
   - Sample scripts included
-- File name parsing is based on the last matching string in file path
-- File name parsing now supports CIF, QCIF, VGA, QVGA, QQVGA, 1080P etc
+- Support for *.rgb file extension

 * Bug fixes

 - No file option pops up when resolution is missing from file name
 - Video stops playing after changing the resolution
-- Crashes when playing 4:2:2 files
+- Crash when playing 4:2:2 files
+- Crash when displaying distortion map with MSE only
 - Video restarts after changing the renderer
 - When paused, change of resolution doesn't always apply
 - Files >2Gb not working